Repetitive Heavy Lifting Claims

 For more information on good lifting and carrying techniques, have a look at the NHS website.

 If you are an employee of a business that expects you to lift anything for example building sites, farms, airports, factories or warehouses, they are duty-bound to provide manual handling training.
-If they fail to do so, and you find yourself injured, you may be entitled to make a no win, no fee compensation claim with our specialist team of personal injury solicitors.
+If they fail to do so, and you find yourself injured, you may be entitled to make a no win, no fee compensation claim with our specialist team of personal injury accident at work solicitors.
 Call us today on 0800 195 95 90 or fill in our contact form to schedule a free consultation.

 For A Free Initial Consultation